Dietetic Internship certificatE

 • A signed DPD Verification Statement.
 The statement must be dated before the start date of the DI program.

-• A Cumulative GPA greater than or equal to a 3.0.
+• A Cumulative GPA greater than or equal to 3.0

-• It is strongly preferred that your GPA calculated from relevant classes (such nutrition, food science, foodservice management, chemistry, biochemistry, biology, physiology) is also greater than or equal to a 3.0.
+• It is strongly preferred that your GPA calculated from relevant classes (such as nutrition, food science, foodservice management, chemistry, biochemistry, biology, physiology) is also greater than or equal to 3.0

 Dietetic Internship